libreksp/libreksp.github.io/beerware/beerware.md

     * ----------------------------------------------------------------------------
     * "THE KLONDIKE BEERWARE LICENSE" (Revision 1):
     * <username@example.com> wrote this file.
 As long as you retain this notice you
     * can do whatever you want with this stuff.
-If we meet some day, and you think
+If find this project worth it,
-    * this stuff is worth it, you can contribute to The Klondike Software Project.
+    * you can contribute to The Klondike Software Project.
     * ----------------------------------------------------------------------------
     */"
 ~~~